 Facebook boosting is incredibly effective for your business.
 Having said that, how do you boost to get the most out of your dollars?
 Small businesses are not taking advantage of this important marketing tool.
 I see it every day.
 Clients seem to know that they need to do it but have no idea how.
 Let’s look at some tips for boosting on Facebook.
 You can use the Facebook Power Editor versus doing it from your Business Page.
-For purposes of this blog, we are going to start with the simple basic post boost from your Facebook Business Page.
+For the purposes of this blog, we are going to start with the simple basic post boost from your Facebook Business Page.
 Why?
 To get the feel of it before tackling the more complex Power Editor.
 If you feel comfortable, go for the Power Editor.

 Boosting Tips for Beginners